influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withSetOwnerReference(setOwnerReference)
 ```

-SetOwnerReference sets the reference to the workflow on the OwnerReference of generated resource.
+"SetOwnerReference sets the reference to the workflow on the OwnerReference of generated resource."

 ### fn spec.templateDefaults.resource.withSuccessCondition